Reaching out for Counselling

 Couples Counselling is a useful tool to help the ‘reaching out’ process in relationships.
 When reaching out and connection becomes conflict and power struggles, a trained professional can help get to the underlying need that is underneath and help understand where this pattern stems from.

-Leone Centre experienced counsellors and therapists are available for both online and face-to-face at our Fulham, Putney Bridge studios.
-For further information on Leone Centre Counselling, we are here to answer your questions at email@example.com
+Leone Centre experienced counsellors and therapists are available both online and face-to-face at our Fulham, Putney Bridge studios.
+For further information on Leone Centre Counselling, we are here to answer your questions at get in touch.

 At Leone Centre, your care is our highest concern.
-We are trusted providers of quality counselling & psychotherapy for over 12 years.
+We have been trusted providers of quality counselling & psychotherapy since 2009.

 Talk with a Leone Centre Professional